compsust/KP-NILM/README.md

 This is a naïve prototype/demonstration that was initially used when exploring different concepts of UNILM.

-If you use my code in your research please cite our UNILM research paper (APA example):
+If you use my code in your research please cite our UNILM research paper (IEEE example):

-Rodriguez-Silva, A., & Makonin, S. (2019).
-Universal Non-Intrusive Load Monitoring (UNILM) Using Filter Pipelines, Probabilistic Knapsack, and Labelled Partition Maps. arXiv preprint arXiv:1907.06299.
+A. Rodriguez-Silva and S. Makonin, “Universal Non-Intrusive Load Monitoring (UNILM) Using Filter Pipelines, Probabilistic Knapsack, and Labelled Partition Maps,” p.
+6, 2019.

 Read more about UNILM on arXiv at [https://arxiv.org/abs/1907.06299](https://arxiv.org/abs/1907.06299).